TheExpandingPolytope/tokenfightlol/README.md

 ### ETH Faucets

 For every 10 tokens spawns 1 ETH Faucet.
+Eth faucets are located at the center of every 50X50 squares on the map.
 Every otherturn each faucet emits a certain amount of ETH from it.
 If a player is ontop of a faucet, the emission goes directly to the player's treasury, otherwise it is emitted to the nearest free cell on the map.
 The ETH emitted can be picked up by any player.
 The amount of ETH emitted by a faucet is determined by the PROTOCOL_REVENUE_PREV_10_TURNS/(TOTAL_FAUCETS * 10).